bdrewery/blog/posts/2013-07-21-managing-role-based-freebsd-servers-with-meta-packages-and-poudriere.markdown

 ## Packages are created from ports

-To create meta packages, just define a port that requires the actual ports that should be installed., then build packages for those meta ports.
+To create meta packages, define a port that requires the actual ports that should be installed.
+Then build packages for those meta ports.

 ### dev-meta port